NikolaBorislavovHristov/jxbuild/builddoc.md

 cp -R jxcore/ android/
 ```

-* You should have something like:
+* You should have something like the following:

 ```
 drwxr-xr-x 27 501 20 918B Mar 15 14:38 android/